About Goodwill

 Our Mission: Goodwill Industries empowers individuals with disabilities and other barriers to employment to gain independence through the power of work.

-The first Goodwill in the New York Metropolitan area originated in Brooklyn in 1915.
-We were started by two clergymen, one from the Brooklyn City Mission and Tract Society and the other from Plymouth Church of the Pilgrims, who were inspired by the work in Boston of national Goodwill founder the Rev. Dr. Edgar J. Helms.
-Goodwill Industries of Brooklyn became independent quickly; it incorporated as a nonprofit organization in 1920 to buy the building that contained its store and workrooms.
+The first Goodwill in the New York City Metropolitan area originated in Brooklyn on February 13, 1915.
+Our organization was started by two clergymen, one from the Brooklyn City Mission and Tract Society and the other from Plymouth Church of the Pilgrims, who were inspired by the work in Boston of national Goodwill founder Rev. Dr. Edgar J. Helms.
+Our founders wanted to help persons with disabilities and disadvantages achieve self-sufficiency.
+Instead of receiving charity, people in need earned a living collecting and selling donated clothes and household goods, giving birth locally to the philosophy of retail stores funding services for the community.

+Goodwill Industries of Brooklyn incorporated as a nonprofit organization in 1920 to buy the building that contained its store and workrooms.
 In 1922, a Manhattan Goodwill was started through the New York Protestant Missionary Society.
 The Brooklyn and Manhattan Goodwills merged in 1962 to form Goodwill Industries of Greater New York.
-The move to our current Astoria headquarters took place in 1970.

-Goodwill Industries of New Jersey was founded in Jersey City in 1919 by St. Paul's Community House.
-New Jersey Goodwill later moved its program center to its current Harrison location.
-The Greater New York and Northern New Jersey Goodwills merged in 1999.
+Goodwill Industries of New Jersey was founded in Jersey City in 1919 by St. Paul’s Community House.
+The Brooklyn Goodwill merged with Manhattan Goodwill in 1962 and with Northern New Jersey Goodwill in 1999 to form Goodwill Industries of Greater New York and Northern New Jersey (Goodwill NYNJ).

 Katy Gaul-Stigge